JordanZaerr/jordanzaerr.github.com/source/_posts/2012-10-12-wma-repair-using-yeti.markdown

 ---

 Figured I would put this up here, mostly for my own reference for some of the links down below.
+Yeti can be grabbed from its [git repo](https://github.com/mtscout6/yeti).

 {% gist 3881245 %}